TEAMModding/KalStuff/README.md

 # KalStuff
 Files for a mod that adds random stuff.

-If anyone has any good ideas put them in here.
+If anyone has any good ideas put them in here, along with your name if you want.
 To keep things organized, write a comment saying that you are implementing this idea before you start coding it.

-ideas:
+## Suggestions:

-[idea here]
+ - [ideas here]